m7kra/UpNext/docs/docs/developer/components.md

 ## `Header`

 **Description:** Displays the app's header bar, with app navigation utilities and window buttons.
-Specifically, people should be able to access `settings` if `view == main` and go back to the main view otherwise.
+Specifically, people should be able to access `settings`, open a file or export and export the current one if `view == main` and go back to the main view otherwise.
 The normal three window control buttons must be displayed.

 **Properties:** `view`